How to Create AI Videos from Photos: Step-by-Step

 Is AI photo-to-video generation with audio free?

-ZSky AI offers 200 free credits at signup + 100 daily when logged in for AI video generation with audio using WAN 2.2.
+ZSky AI offers unlimited video and image generation (ad-supported on the free tier) for AI video generation with audio using ZSky's video engine.
 No payment or subscription required.
-Running WAN 2.2 locally through ComfyUI is also free if you have a GPU with 24GB+ VRAM (RTX 4090 or better).
+Running ZSky's video engine locally through our generation pipeline is also free if you have a GPU with 24GB+ VRAM (RTX 4090 or better).

 Can I control the type of motion in my AI video?

 Yes.
 You control motion through text prompts describing the movement you want.
 Specify camera movements (pan, tilt, zoom, orbit), subject motion (walking, waving, hair blowing), and environmental motion (wind, water, clouds).
-WAN 2.2 responds well to detailed motion descriptions.
+ZSky's video engine responds well to detailed motion descriptions.